matgonz/azure_data_science_e2e/README.md

 The main idea is to build an end-to-end project for developing, training, deploying and monitoring machine learning models.

 Steps: <br>
-1. Train a churn prediction model using Azure Databricks
+1. [DONE] Train a churn prediction model using Azure Databricks
-2. Deploy the machine learning model
+2. [DONE] Deploy the machine learning model
-3. Build a MLOps Pipeline
+3. [...]
+Build a MLOps Pipeline
-4. Monitor your machine learning model
+4. [...]
+Monitor your machine learning model

 ![Front](imgs/azure_databricks_e2e_architecture.png)